 A special treat for Pu-erh tea lovers, this addition to our Pu-erh collection comes from the mountain slopes of Vietnam.

 In Vietnam, Pu-erh tea is known as "Sông Trà" or "Trà cổ thụ".
-It is made in the northern mountainous regions of the country.
 Vietnamese Pu-erh tea is made from large-leaf tea trees.
 Usually, they are wild-growing trees from the Assamica variety.
 Farmers harvest and process the leaves similarly to Chinese Pu-erh tea.
 They wither, pan-fry, roll the leaves and shape them into cakes or bricks.

 Our Thượng Sơn Sheng Pu-erh is soft, with plenty of sweetness balanced by green and floral notes.
 On later brews, it develops a pleasant bite and long-lasting finish.
 Warmer notes emerge, accompanied by a strong Cha Qi.

-In recent years Pu-erh from Vietnam has become all the rage among tea drinkers throughout the world.
+In recent years Pu-erh from Vietnam has become all the rage among tea drinkers worldwide.
 People often compare it to Chinese Pu-erh as a high-quality alternative.
 It is also favored by those who prefer a milder flavor profile.

 212℉ / 100℃